yuceldaglar/PowerSql/README.md

 # PowerSql
-A powerful tool for workıng with sql queries.
+A powerful tool for working with sql queries.